-What solar incentives & rebates are available in Ontario, CA in 2025?
+What solar incentives & rebates are available in Ontario, CA?

-Summary: Ontario, California homeowners can stack the 30% federal Clean Energy Credit with California programs like the property-tax exclusion, NEM 3.0 export credits, targeted utility rebates, and SGIP battery incentives.
-With today’s electric rates, a typical household can save around $1,300 per year and roughly $25,000 over 20 years.
+Summary: The federal residential Clean Energy Credit expired for new installations after December 31, 2025, but Ontario, California homeowners may still benefit from California programs like the property-tax exclusion, NEM 3.0 export credits, targeted utility rebates, and SGIP battery incentives.
+With today's electric rates, a typical household can save around $1,300 per year and roughly $25,000 over 20 years.
+Use our solar payback calculator to see how these incentives impact your specific project timeline.

 California & local programs